44mb/44mb.github.io/_posts/2017-02-25-finding-and-getting-this-thing-home.md

 had.
 There was a 1948 Willys CJ-2A with a stuck engine and, what is told, a 1944 Ford GPW.

-Turns out the GPW was actually a MB-38 that isn't in that bad of shape.
+Turns out the GPW was actually a MB that isn't in that bad of shape.
 The engine is mostly there, seems to move, and the frame is pretty clean.
 It needs a lot of work and time put into it.
 I rolled it around a bit and the differentials seemed okay.
 The 4 wheel stick moved back and forth and